 Baptism has nothing to do with you and everything to do with Christ.
 One night, back in college, I was sitting at the University Church watching a friend of mine baptize his girlfriend.
-She was really struggling and wanted to be re-baptized.
-As they stood in the water she was stalling so she could get her mind right.
-She nodded, he immersed her, and as she came up she said my mind wasn’t completely focused and wanted to do it again.
-And down she went again, she came out of the water and said she was worrying while she was being baptized that she wasn’t focused enough so she was sinning while she was being baptized and down she went a third time.
-We sat there for ever while she tried to get her focus right and what we should have done is focused on Jesus because we will never be able to get it right.
+She was really struggling and wanted to make sure that she had her mind right.
+As they stood in the water we all waited, and when she was ready she nodded and he immersed her.
+But when she came up she told him that she was worrying while she was being baptized that she wasn’t focused enough so she was sinning while she was being baptized and needed to do it again.
+She was trying to get her focus right and what we should have done is focused on Jesus because we will never be able to get it right.
 What we need is Jesus.

 Remember what Paul said in Romans 6:3-4 Don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 When we were baptized into his death, we were placed into the tomb with him.
 As Christ was brought back from death to life by the glorious power of the Father, so we, too, should live a new kind of life.”
 Paul is putting all of the focus on Jesus and what He accomplished on the cross and through the tomb.
 Our baptism is how we associate with what Jesus accomplished.

 We need to be reminded from time to time that we are saved not by our perfect obedience but by His perfect grace.
 I believe that some of our problem, or at least those of us who grew up in the church is that we learned those Old Testament stories where someone got it wrong and got zapped.
 Do you remember Uzzah?
 The ark was tipping over and he reached out to steady it.
 But God said it was holy don’t touch it, so God struck him dead.